 - Say No

 - The fishery is managed by an international collaborative body that includes representatives of the nations that fish the species.
-Management initiatives to protect the species have been difficult to implement, although progress is beginning to be made.
+Management initiatives to protect the species have been difficult to implement, although there has been notable progress in recent years.

-Southern bluefin tuna is mainly caught in purse seines in Australian waters.
-The majority of southern bluefin tuna caught are juveniles, which are transported to large sea cages off South Australia and ‘ranched’ (grown on in fish farms) until they reach marketable size.
+Southern bluefin tuna is mainly caught in purse seines in Australian waters which are transported to large sea cages off South Australia and ‘ranched’ (grown on in fish farms) until they reach the desired market size.

-Southern bluefin tuna is listed as ‘Critically endangered’ on the IUCN Redlist due to intense fishing pressure from a number of nations, including Australia, Japan, Taiwan and New Zealand.
-Recent stock assessments indicate that the numbers of fish remaining are still at around 5% of their original population.
+Southern bluefin tuna is listed as endangered’ on the IUCN Redlist due to historic overfishing from a number of nations, including Australia, Japan, Taiwan and New Zealand.

 Southern bluefin tuna are top predators that have a high dependency on wild caught fish in ranching operations.
-Accessing information on the ranching process is difficult, but research reports suggest that it takes between 10-20kgs of wild caught fish to grow 1kg of Southern bluefin tuna.
-The majority of fish used to feed southern bluefin tuna comes from the sardine fishery managed by SA, which is Amber-listed in this guide as a result of dolphin mortalities.
+Accessing information on the ranching process is difficult, but research reports suggest that it takes between 8-12kgs of wild caught fish to grow 1kg of Southern bluefin tuna.
+This figure represents likely the least efficient feeding regime of any finfish species commercially farmed in Australia.
+The majority of fish used to feed southern bluefin tuna comes from the sardine fishery managed by SA, which has an Amber GoodFish ranking as a result of concerns over dolphin mortalities.

-The majority of southern bluefin tuna grown to marketable size are exported to Japan.
+The majority of southern bluefin tuna ranched in Australia are exported to Japan.
 There is a limited market in Australia.